Leap13/kemet-addons/inc/k-framework/README.md

 # K Framework

-K Framework is a lightweight WordPress options framework developed to be used for Kemet WordPress Theme and addon plugins.
+K Framework is a lightweight WordPress options framework developed to be used for K WordPress Theme and addon plugins.

 ## Available Fileds